Showing posts with label Aubrac Plateau. Show all posts

 www.flickr.com/photos/marlened/5131867074/

-To meet the requirement for the Label Rouge cattle, there must be at least 10,000 sq. m.
+To meet the requirements for the Label Rouge, there must be at least 10,000 sq. m.
 (2.50 acres) for each cow and calf.
-This beef comes from small farms with the average herd less than 100 head including calves and bulls.
-Many of the farms are also AB (Agriculture Biologique) certified organic farms.
+This beef comes from small farms with the average herd size less than 100 head, including calves and bulls.
+Many of the farms are also AB (Agriculture Biologique), organically certified organic farms.

 Aubrac Plateau in winter,